 Travelling around in different cities I always love to go up high to a viewpoint.
 Looking at a city from higher up gives another perspective of the city and how it is built!

 That was all of the 9 facts about Genoa.
-Of course there are more and some that I cannot quite figure out if they are true.
+Of course there are more and some that I could not quite figure out if they are true.
 For example some say that the first insurance company was founded in Italy (or at least the first insurance contract).
 Genoa also has a very busy port.

 Thank you for reading! 🙂